 What Is a Faint Line on a Pregnancy Test?

 Most home pregnancy tests (HPTs) work by detecting human chorionic gonadotropin (hCG)—a hormone your body only produces when pregnant.
-If there is hCG present in your urine, the test will show two lines: the control line (which will always show) and the test line (which shows a positive result).

 Is That Really a Line?

-What Does a Faint Line on a Pregnancy Test Mean?
+Faint Line on a Pregnancy Test What Does It Mean

 1. It Could Mean You're Pregnant—but It's Early